CoaXioN-Games/coplay/README.md

-2. Open your mod's client .vpc file, and add the line `$Include "$SRCDIR\coplay\src\coplay.vpc"` to it somewhere at the top.
+2. Open your mod's client .vpc file, and add the line `$Include "$SRCDIR\coplay\src\coplay.vpc"` to it somewhere at the top. ( If you use CMake see the section for it below )

-3. Rerun your VPC script and build.
+3. Rerun your project creator script and build.

 4. If you have linker errors when building on Linux delete or rename the libSDL2.so found in the `src/lib/public/linux32` folder and retry.